rcmaehl/WhyNotWin11/Langs/0000-translating-guidelines.md

 ## Requirements

-- **Find Your Language Code Here:** https://www.autoitscript.com/autoit3/docs/appendix/OSLangCodes.htm
+- Find Your Language Code [here](https://www.autoitscript.com/autoit3/docs/appendix/OSLangCodes.htm).
-- Always use the latest template (0000.lang)
+- Always use the latest template (0000.lang).
 - Use hex code(number) of your language.
 - Please use your GitHub username as Translator in MetaData section.
 - All strings must be filled out to be accepted.